Igalia/meta-webkit/README.md

 It is designed with hardware acceleration in mind, leveraging common 3D graphics APIs for best performance.

-The usual way to create an image with wpe is:
+The usual way to create an image with WPE is:

-  * Checkout the branch of this repository that matches your Yocto/OE version (for example: krogoth)
   * Add this layer to bblayers.conf
   * Add the following to local.conf:

         DISTRO_FEATURES_append = " opengl wayland"
-        IMAGE_INSTALL_append = " wpebackend-rdk wpelauncher wpewebkit"
+        IMAGE_INSTALL_append = " wpebackend-rdk dinghy wpewebkit"

   * Then build the target image, for example:

         bitbake core-image-weston

-  * Run WPELauncher from a weston terminal.
+  * Run "dinghy" from a weston terminal.

 Building the WebKitGTK+ engine.
 -------------------------------